-Yi "Faith" Tang has been a member of our Board since 2020.
-Ms. Tang has been Global Chief Information Officer and Chief Digital Officer of MiTek, Inc. since September 2021, and previously served at H.B.
-Fuller Company as Global Chief Information Officer from 2017 to September 2021, and as Director of Global Information Technology, Governance and Project Management Oversight from 2013 to 2017 and as Director of Asia Pacific Information Technology from 2010 to 2012.
+Yi "Faith" Tang has served as Chief Information Officer of Mortenson Construction since October 2023, and previously served as Global Chief Information Officer and Chief Digital Officer of MiTek, Inc. (a Berkshire Hathaway company) from September 2021 to September 2023, and held various positions at H.B.
+Fuller Company from 2010 to September 2021, most recently as Global Chief Information Officer.
 Prior to that, Ms. Tang held various positions at Baxter, Johnson & Johnson and Eli Lilly.
 Ms. Tang holds a bachelor's degree in Computer Software from Shanghai University of China and an M.B.A. from Renmin University of China.
 Her experience in information technology at a large industrial manufacturing company adds valuable insight to our Board.

-James T. Thompson has been a member of our Board since 2009.
-Mr. Thompson served as Executive Vice President - Commercial of The Mosaic Company from 2004 to 2007, and held various positions at Cargill, Inc. from 1974 to 2004, most recently as President of Cargill Steel from 1996 to 2004.
+James T. Thompson served as Executive Vice President - Commercial of The Mosaic Company from 2004 to 2007, and held various positions at Cargill, Inc. from 1974 to 2004, most recently as President of Cargill Steel from 1996 to 2004.
 His experience with major manufacturing and commodity companies is valuable to us in our commodity chemicals business.

-Jeffrey L. Wright has been a member of our Board since 2009.
-Mr. Wright served as Chief Financial Officer of G&K Services, Inc. from 1999 to 2014, Executive Vice President and Director from 2009 to 2014, Senior Vice President from 2004 to 2009, and Treasurer and Secretary from 1999 to 2003; Treasurer at BMC Industries, Inc. from 1998 to 1999 and Controller from 1996 to 1998; various positions at Employee Benefit Plans, Inc. from 1993 to 1996; and was employed by Arthur Andersen & Co. from 1984 to 1993.
+Jeffrey L. Wright served as Chief Financial Officer of G&K Services, Inc. from 1999 to 2014, Executive Vice President and Director from 2009 to 2014, Senior Vice President from 2004 to 2009, and Treasurer and Secretary from 1999 to 2003; Treasurer at BMC Industries, Inc. from 1998 to 1999 and Controller from 1996 to 1998; various positions at Employee Benefit Plans, Inc. from 1993 to 1996; and was employed by Arthur Andersen & Co. from 1984 to 1993.
 His extensive public company finance and audit experience provides us with valuable financial and accounting experience as well as public company board experience.

-Board Diversity Matrix (as of June 7, 2023)
+Board Diversity Matrix (as of June 5, 2024)